workkkfor2012/gemini-coder/README.md

 ## Web chats

-As everyone have their own favorite chatbot, each with unique features, feel and associated costs (with some being completely free!)
-CWC's core feature is prompt preparation (special context formatting using XML tags and instructions placement) for copy & paste and their hands-free initialization.
+As everyone have their own favorite chatbot, each with unique features and feel, CWC's core feature is their hands-free initialization.

 **The feature has two modes:**